 - 3 dinners, 4 lunches, 4 breakfasts.
 Plus trail mix, nibbles, fresh fruit.

-- We always have the kettle ready to boil, plenty of tea, coffee, Milo and biscuits.
+- We always have the kettle ready to boil, plenty of tea, coffee, hot chocolate and biscuits / cake.

 - 4 nights accommodation on a twin share basis (single supplement available at additional expense).